section77/eggbot77/inkscape_1.x_extension/README.en.md

 Then start inkscape, select Extensions - EggBot - EggBot Control.
 On the `Manual` tab you can check the individual commands like pen up/down.

 ## Installation on Windows
-You have to copy the templates and extensions folders to the inkscape/share folder which is typically located at `C:\Program Files\Inkscape\Share`
+You have to copy the templates and extensions folders to the `share/inkscape` folder which is typically located at `C:\Program Files\Inkscape\share/inkscape`

 ## Inkscape AppImage